denten-books/plain-text/1-metaphor.md

 driver, just like the virtual space ship is for a gamer.
 But unlike video game players, authors attempting to delete sensitive information are not interested in the virtual representation of their documents.
 The object of their interest is not mimetic.
-They would like to erase the document itself, located somewhere within the machine.
+They want to erase the document itself, located somewhere within the machine.
 In cases like these, inhabitants of the simulated, virtual world have an interest in objects outside of it.
 The paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
 Far from being